httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # What's Important About HTTP {#overview}

-Applications using HTTP are defined and deployed in many ways; sometimes they are brought to the IETF for standardisation.
-What might be workable for deployment in a limited fashion isn't appropriate for standardisation and the corresponding broader deployment.

-This section examines the facets of the protocol that are important to preserve in these situations.
+This section examines the facets of the protocol that are important to consider when using HTTP to define an application protocol.

 ## Generic Semantics